exzombie/non-nixos-gpu/README.md

 [nixgl]: https://github.com/nix-community/nixGL
 [hm]: https://nix-community.github.io/home-manager/index.xhtml#sec-usage-gpu-non-nixos

-However, it often fails in the important case of a wrapped program from nixpkgs executing a program from the host.
-For example, Firefox from nixpkgs must be wrapped by nixGL in order for graphical acceleration to work.
-If you then download a PDF file and open it in a PDF viewer that is not installed from nixpkgs but is provided by the host distribution, there may be issues.
+However, it often fails in the important case of a wrapped program from Nixpkgs executing a program from the host.
+For example, Firefox from Nixpkgs must be wrapped by nixGL in order for graphical acceleration to work.
+If you then download a PDF file and open it in a PDF viewer that is not installed from Nixpkgs but is provided by the host distribution, there may be issues.
 Because Firefox's environment injects libraries from nixGL, they also get injected into the PDF viewer, and unless they are the same or compatible version as the libraries on the host, the viewer will not work.
 This problem manifests more